toddgr/toddgr.github.io/painterly-rendering.markdown

   </tr>
   </table>

+The brush strokes, whose length and width is decided by the user, are derived from vector fields that are created from the contours of the input image.

   <img src="/images/painterly_rendering/tulips_process.JPG" alt="Painterly Rendering">

 I worked on this project over the span of four years, throughout my entire undergraduate career.
 I learned so much from completing and defending this thesis, from the inner workings of OpenGL and the computer graphics pipeline to long-term project management, all of which I am using to develop my Masters thesis.